Skip to main content

 How I lead

-I’ve led teams a small as 3 and as large as 50, inclusive of UX, UI/creative and product management disciplines.
-My leadership style centers on empowering teams to do their best work through creativity, experimentation, shared knowledge and collaboration:
+I’ve led product and creative teams a small as 3 and as large as 25.
+My leadership style centers on empowering talent to do their best work through creativity, experimentation, shared knowledge and collaboration:

 Illustration of a work celebration